 This DIY homemade honey face wash is the real deal.

-- ⅓ cup liquid castile soap, Baby Mild or Tea Tree (where to buy)
+- 1/3 cup castile soap Baby Mild or Tea Tree

-- 2 TB nourishing oil, I use jojoba (where to buy) Other options include: almond, avocado, olive, apricot, argan
+- 2 TB skin-nourishing oil I use jojoba, Other options include: almond, avocado, olive, apricot, argan